arturogh/the-people-know/README.md

 # the-people-know
-Theme for The People Know
+Tumblr theme for The People Know